Welcome to the Maddy Steel Website

 A report is sent to the BCCA and the Trust to evaluate the work of each Fellow.
 Neither the Trust nor the BCCA makes any charge or deduction for their overheads, so every penny raised goes towards a Fellowship.

-To make a donation to the Maddy Steel Charitable Trust: please click on the button below
+To make a donation to the Maddy Steel Charitable Trust: please click on one of the buttons below

 or send a cheque made payable to: